 What sewing machine needle to use for darning

 Use universal sewing machine needles.
 The size of the needle should match the weight of your fabric.
 The heavier the fabric, the thicker the needle you will want to use.

 Prepare the damaged area for darning

-So, here I have a pair of shorts – favorite linen shorts of my son in law.
+So, here I have a pair of shorts – my favorite linen shorts of my son-in-law.
 He just loves these shorts but can’t use them anywhere if he wants to have a teaching career.
 The shorts have 2 noticeable holes in the back.

 I see very often on Pinterest that the most common way to fix this problem is to sew an embroidered patch on the hole, usually a flower.
 I COULD do that.
 But the owner for some reason tells me that flowers and his shorts do not mix, and the time when men were wearing flower embroideries is about 100 years in the past.
 Men!

 So I have to find another solution, and I am going to do darning with my sewing machine.

 Before you begin the darning process, you need to prepare the area.
 Cut out a piece of fusible interfacing that’s a little larger than the affected area you are fixing – this will help reinforce the stitching later on so it doesn’t come undone again!
 Take your hot iron and press down firmly.

 You don’t need to cut the loose threads around the holes, they will be glued to the interfacing and the machine will just go over that stuff with the stitching.